pineunity/tacker/doc/source/devref/alarm_monitoring_usage_guide.rst

 .. code-block::ini

-curl -H "Content-Type: application/json" -X POST -d '{"trigger":{"policy_name":"vdu1_cpu_usage_monitoring_policy","action_name":"respawn", "params": {"key":"g0jtsxu9"}}}' http://ubuntu:9890/v1.0/vnfs/6f3e523d-9e12-4973-a2e8-ea04b9601253/vdu1_cpu_usage_monitoring_policy/respawn/g0jtsxu9
+curl -H "Content-Type: application/json" -X POST -d '{"alarm_id": "35a80852-e24f-46ed-bd34-e2f831d00172", "current": "alarm"}' http://pinedcn:9890/v1.0/vnfs/a0f60b00-ad3d-4769-92ef-e8d9518da2c8/vdu_lcpu_scaling_in/SP1-in/yl7kh5qd

 Then, users can check Horizon to know if vnf is respawned.
 Please note that the url used in the above command could be captured from "**ceilometer alarm-show** command as shown before.
-"key" atribute in body request need to be captured from the url.
+"key" attribute in body request need to be captured from the url.
 The reason is that key will be authenticated so that the url is requested only one time.